Arete-Carolina/sf_eats_webapp/README.md

 Back-end: Spring Boot, Java, MySQL
 Front-end: React.js, Bootstrap
 MVC: throughout the whole project MVC was applied.
 In the front-end, the controller has the *, and the model has the **.
 In the back-end, the controller has RestaurantController.java, and the model has Restaurant.java.
-OOP: Throughout the project, inheritance was applied to use attributes and
+OOP: Throughout the project, inheritance was applied to use properties from one class to other classes.
+For instance, *****

-Names, relationships and purposes of all components
+****Names, relationships and purposes of all components****

+ENDPOINTS

+GET - Sort the list of restaurants by name and address GET - View restaurants details
+POST - Add restaurants

 FULL WEB APP